 (b) has been approved by the Governor or any other person under a written law.

-18. Requirement for licences
+18. Operating licence, when required

 (1) A person must not provide a water service in a controlled area or part of a controlled area except under the authority of an operating licence granted by the Authority that applies to that area or that part of the area.

 Penalty: $100 000 and a daily penalty of $5 000.